-The Complainant, based on various Indian and International trademark registrations across various classes of the trademark 'NUTRILITE', and based on the use of the said trademark[s] in India, as well as in several other countries including the United States and United Kingdom submitted that it is the sole proprietor of and has sole and exclusive rights to use the said trademarks] which includes the trademark 'NUTRILITE'.
+The Complainant, based on various Indian trademark registrations across various classes of the trademark 'BRAHMOS', and based on the use of the said trademarks] in India submitted that it is the sole proprietor of and has sole and exclusive rights to use the said trademark[s] which includes the trademark 'BRAHMOS'.

-The Complainant is the registered proprietor of the mark 'NUTRILITE' in India.
-The Complainant submits that as the disputed domain name is www.nutriliteindia.co.in, the disputed domain name is clearly identical/confusingly similar to the Complainant's trademark in which the Complainant has exclusive rights and legitimate interest.
+The Complainant is the registered proprietor of the mark 'BRAHMOS' in India.
+The Complainant submits that as the disputed domain name is 'www.brahmos.in', the disputed domain name is clearly identical/confusingly similar to the Complainant's trademark in which the Complainant has exclusive rights and legitimate interest.